KeithCheongWaiKeong/kiwidev-tele-bot/README.md

 Clone this repo and run the following commands from the project root:

 1. `npm install`
-2. `npm start`
+2. `docker-compose build`
+3. `docker-compose up -d`
-3. Visit http://localhost:3000 to see your app running
+4. Visit http://localhost:3000 to see your app running

 ## License